Dekr0/Dekr0/workflow_improvement_list.md

   - Idea: Go + Bubble Tea, or fzf + simple scripts
 - Better Git workflow in the command line
   - Picker for branches, unstaged files, ....

+# Vim

+- Create a function where I can fuzzy search a file and open it based on a give path of a directory